 Thoughtful, active participation in society is vital to the mission of the ELCA as we join in God's work in the world.
-As individual members, and as a larger organized faith community, we are liberated by our faith to love and serve our neighbors and the communities in which they live —questions, complexities and all.
-Social statements, messages, social policy resolutions and studies of social issues are important tools and resources that guide our church as it participates in what God is up to in society and the world.
+The ELCA teaches that we, as individual members and as an organized faith community, are liberated by God’s love to share that love by serving and seeking justice for the neighbor—questions, ambiguities, complexities and all.
+Various kinds of written materials aid this mission.

 The social writing projects described here may include, at different times, ELCA social statements, social messages, social policy resolutions, studies, moral deliberation tools and study guides.
 These resources are prepared according to ELCA protocol and serve as documents for teaching, discernment and action as our church participates in what God is up to in human society and the whole creation.

 Currently, there are two projects related to government: a social message and a social statement.
 The social message on government and civic engagement elaborates, within existing ELCA teaching, the specific topics of a Lutheran view of government and civic engagement.
 The ELCA hopes to finalize it during summer 2020.
 A broader and deeper social statement will build on current social teaching.
 The social statement process will go through multiple stages of public input, which will culminate in its consideration by the 2025 Churchwide Assembly.

 This page contains more information on the social message.

 This page contains more information on the social statement.